Mia06-coder/TechCon_HTML/README.md

 This page uses semantic HTML elements and adheres to accessibility standards to provide a user-friendly and well-structured experience.

+### >>TechCon 2024 Conference Website - About Page

+The About page (`about.html`) provides detailed information about TechCon 2024, including:

+- The history of the conference, with historical images and descriptive alt text.
+- The mission statement explaining the core values and goals of TechCon.
+- Profiles of notable past speakers, each accompanied by a photo and a short biography.

+This page uses semantic HTML5 elements to organize content effectively and ensure accessibility compliance.
+Navigation and footer remain consistent across all pages.

 ## Technologies

 - HTML5 only (no external libraries or frameworks)